Understanding the Criminalisation of Wage Theft: The New Framework

 the franchisor will be taken to have given its consent or approval.

-The sale agreement will need to contain conditions which are specific to the sale of a franchise.
+The sale agreement will need to contain conditions which are specific to the sale of your franchise business.
 Because the franchisor owns the intellectual property used in operating the business, the sale will not include the transfer of any intellectual property.
 The purchaser will enter into a franchise agreement with the franchisor which allows the purchaser to use the franchisor's intellectual property.
 Consequently, any sale will be subject to the purchaser entering into a franchise agreement with the franchisor.

 Apart from the approval of a potential purchaser by the franchisor, the other general conditions of selling a franchise business include: